ShadowNetworkDevs/Eclipse-Client/README.md

 <br>
  Just choose a version wasm or js

-**CHECK RELEASES TAB! repository may not be up to date so always check releases first!**
+**CHECK RELEASES TAB! may not be up to date so always check releases first!**